-Periodicals.
-In order to cite any kind of periodical, you will need to know the author or authors' names, the full title of the article, the full title of the periodical, the date of publication, and the page numbers on which the article appears.
+A periodical is any kind of publication that is published on a regular basis.
+Periodicals include magazines (e.g., Sports Illustrated), newspapers (e.g., New York Times), scholarly journals (e.g., Journal of Health Communication), and other regularly published sources.
+In order to cite any kind of periodical, you will need to know the author or authors' names, the full title of the article, the full title of the periodical, the date of publication, the volume and issue number, and the page numbers on which the article appears.
 As with books, different kinds of periodicals require slightly different citations, but the general format remains the same.